NooraKazi/customer-profiling-analysis/README.txt

 🏃‍♂️ Preliminary Data Analysis – Cardio Good Fitness

 This project focuses on preliminary data analysis (PDA) of customer information from Cardio Good Fitness, a retail store selling treadmill products.
-The goal is to explore the dataset, practice extracting insights, and build confidence working with Python for data analysis.
+The goal is to explore the dataset, practice extracting insights, and show confidence working with Python for data analysis.

 🎯 Objective